SimpleStack/simplestack.github.io/index.md

 ---
 ## Introduction

-[SimpleStack.Orm](https://github.com/SimpleStack/simplestack.orm) is a layer on top of the wonderful [Dapper](https://github.com/StackExchange/dapper-dot-net/) project that generate SQL queries based on lambda expressions.
+[SimpleStack.Orm](https://github.com/SimpleStack/simplestack.orm) is an [Object Relational Mapper](https://en.wikipedia.org/wiki/Object-relational_mapping) based on the [Dapper](https://github.com/StackExchange/dapper-dot-net/) project.
+SimpleStack.Orm generate database specific SQL queries based on lambda expressions and pass the generated queries to Dapper for effective mapping.
 It is designed to persist types with a minimal amount of intrusion and configuration.
-All the generated sql queries are using parameters to improve performance and security.
+All the generated SQL queries are using parameters to improve performance and security.

 By using Dynamic queries it is also possible to generate queries without a corresponding Type, see [Dynamic Queries](/query/select_async_dyn) for more information.

 #### Main goals: